ONSdigital/eq-questionnaire-validator/doc/decisions/0006-custom-section-summaries.md

 ```

 - `item_title` is a string with placeholders and will work the same as the equivalent list collector property.
 Duplicating the property in the summary allows for a different representation and will simplify implementations (by not having to search for a definition)
-- The initial implementation will only support a `List` type, but this can be exetended in the future for other summary types
+- The initial implementation will only support a `List` type, but this can be extended in the future for other summary types

 ### Example